Skip to content

 I was the first employee at Gnip, where I built the core product before it got acquired by Twitter.
 Then I built Honey's Android team from nothing to 2 million users, which became part of PayPal's $4B acquisition.
 Two startups, two acquisitions.
 That doesn't happen by accident.
 Before all of that, I wrote satellite firmware and communication systems for the space shuttle program.
 I've been building iOS apps since the iPhone came out.
 Founded a company.
 Taught programming because I genuinely like explaining hard things simply.

-The through line: figuring out what actually needs to happen and making sure it gets done.
+The through line: figuring out what needs to happen and making sure it gets done.

 And I still write code every week.
 Right now I'm building an MVP for a client: a privacy-first behavioral health platform.
 Native iOS app, web dashboard, backend, statistical alerting engine.
 Four codebases, one engineer.